-NUR 1001 Fundamentals of Nursing
+NUR 1001 Fundamentals of Nursing 4 credits

-Students learn basic nursing practice.
-The nursing process is presented as the foundation for nursing practice.
-The first part of the course emphasizes the assessment phase of the nursing process using the Maslow's Hierarchy of Needs.
-The second part of the course focuses on the remaining steps of the nursing process and established protocols directed primarily toward the aged in the chronic care setting.
-Concepts of growth and development as it relates to the nursing process are presented with emphasis on the older adult.
-The role of the Associate Degree Nurse, as a provider of care and as a member within the discipline of nursing, is also introduced.
-Basic nursing skills are taught in the campus laboratory.
-Clinical laboratory experience is provided in long-term health and acute care agencies.
-Pre- requisites: SCI 1124 Principles of Biology, SCI 1204 Chemistry for the Health Sciences, Math 1005 Intermediate Algebra Co-requisites PSY 1500 General Psychology, SCI 2124 Human Anatomy & Physiology I and NUR 1015 Clinical Calculations I.
+Students explore content related to the nursing process and critical thinking as a foundation to nursing practice.
+The first part of the course emphasizes the assessment phase of the nursing process using Maslow's Hierarchy of Needs and Watson's Caring theories.
+The later part of the course focuses on the remaining steps of the nursing process and established protocols directed primarily toward the older adult in the chronic care setting.
+Interventions that include therapeutic communication, cultural sensitivity, and caring are emphasized to promote healthful client outcomes and human flourishing.
+The role of the Associate Degree Nurse, as a provider of care and as a member within the discipline of nursing, is introduced.
+Pre-requisite: Acceptance to the Nursing Program.
+Co-requisites: NUR 1004, NUR 1005.

-NUR 1003 Fundamentals of Nursing Seminar - Fall Only
+NUR 1004 Clinical for Fundamentals of Nursing